trufflesuite/trufflesuite.com/src/tutorial/index.md

 * We first access the deployed `Adoption` contract in the component's state.

 * We then call `getAdopters` on that instance which will give us an array containing the addresses that have adopted each pet.
-We initialized this array filled with the zero address (`"0x0000000000000000000000000000000000000000"`).
+We initialized this array (in the constructor) filled with the zero address (`"0x0000000000000000000000000000000000000000"`).
 If a pet has the zero address as an adopter, it signifies that it has not yet been adopted.

 * Since `getAdopters` is purely a "view" function, to access the data we only have to make a **call**.
 Because we are only reading state and not altering it, we do not need to spend any ether to execute it.